 Note that these three methods should all provide the same metrics for bibliographic records, and are counting the number of rows in the appropriate tables to come up with the data.

-These three methods do not show you the "highest" (or "max" or "maximum") record ID (e.g., the "highest" BIB_ID number or the "highest" AUTH_ID number).
+The preceding three methods do not show you the "highest" (or "max" or "maximum") record ID (e.g., the "highest" BIB_ID number or the "highest" AUTH_ID number).
 The following is an example Prepackaged Reports query to get the highest (e.g., maximum) BIB_ID number: